ExCL-Docs/excl-user-docs/hosts/emu.md

 * 64 concurrent in-order, single-issue hardware threads

-## Contact
-* excl-help@ornl.gov

-## Usage
+## Access

 Key-based ssh login from login.excl.ornl.gov.
 If you can't log in you do not have access.
 If you should have access please contact excl-help@ornl.gov.

+## Development Workflow

-The development environment is on emu-gw; please log in there to build your applications.   emu and emu-gw mount home directories, so you should have no difficulty accessing your projects.
+* The development environment is on emu-gw, which is an x86 based system.
+Please log in there to build your applications.

+* emu and emu-gw mount home directories, so you should have no difficulty accessing your projects.
 Please use `$HOME` (or `${HOME}`) as your home directory in scripts, as the mount location of your home directory may change.

-Please send assistance requests to excl-help@ornl.gov.

 ## Other Resources